Emmely2008/MidTermAssignmentProject1/README.md

 ```

-Parameterized tests allow a developer to run the same test over and over again using different values.
-There are five steps that you need to follow to create a parameterized test.
+Parameterized Tests allow a developer to run the same test over and over again using different values.
+There are five steps that you need to follow to create a Parameterized Test.
 In JUnit, you can pass the parameters into the JUnit test via the following methods:

  - Constructor
  - Fields injection via @Parameter

-Because file "results" already consisted of the *image name* and the *expected license plate* separated by '=' I decided to just convert it to CSV file and use it as a source for my parameterized tests.
+Because file "results" already consisted of the *image name* and the *expected license plate* separated by '=' I decided to just convert it to CSV file and use it as a source for my Parameterized Tests.

 I pass the parameters into the unit test method via the fields injector.
 I use the annotation @CsvFileSource for the the data source.
 CSV file with delimiter '='.